 ONE ACT PLAY ENROLLMENT-IMPORTANT

-On or Before October 1 - You MUST Update your school information EVERY YEAR and ENROLL your school for OAP contest via the UIL Spring Meet Entry System.
-Go to the Theatre page and click on the "Enrollment" link.
-(SEE INSTRUCTIONS ON OUR WEBSITE- LINK)
+On or Before October 1 - You MUST Update your school information EVERY YEAR and ENROLL your school for OAP contest via the Online Entry System.
+Go to our Online Entry System link and follow the instructions.

 PLAY TITLE